When I did these I was thinking about walking through the wallum with my children.

 The wallum swallowed them up and in the glittering, sparkling, scratchy, wallum with the bright hot sun bearing down I looked and looked for my sunnies as the little girls sat under a banksia wilting and sucking their thumbs.

 Some new brooches and necklaces from Swamp Cartography.
 Etched images are both photographic and hand painted.
-For sale at Cherish and our Studio Sale.

 ....which directed me in a mysterious sort of way to cartography and mapping..........